 In one of the most notable studies, 244 participants aged 0-17 years with acute respiratory, urinary, or digestive problems were randomly split into two groups.
 117 participants were given antibiotic therapy with ‘For those on antibiotics’ and 127 took antibiotic therapy alone.

-The evidence from this trial suggests that ‘For those on antibiotics’, when taken during a course of antibiotic therapy, may offer significant support for gut health in patients taking antibiotics, many of whom are concerned about the development of antibiotic-associated diarrhoea.
+The evidence from this trial suggests that ‘For those on antibiotics’, when taken during a course of antibiotic therapy, may offer support for gut health in patients taking antibiotics.

 Over 80 clinical trials have investigated the effect of the microorganism Saccharomyces boulardii, on a wide range of digestive complaints including IBS, Crohn’s disease, ulcerative colitis and most notably, diarrhoea.

 In one example8 92 adults with acute diarrhoea were randomised to receive either Saccharomyces boulardii or a placebo.
 By the third day there had been a significant decrease in the severity of diarrhoea (calculated as the number of stools x consistency) in the Saccharomyces boulardii group, from 22.7 to 5.5 (-17.2), whereas the placebo group saw significantly less of a decrease (-13.6).
 Furthermore the Saccharomyces boulardii group saw significant improvements in nausea scores, as well as increased patient satisfaction with the treatment, when compared to the placebo group.

 High quality, published clinical trials are of critical importance in the rapidly developing world of microorganisms.
 The OptiBac range is supported by a large number of clinical trials.
 The next time you consider a supplement with natural bacteria or microorganisms, be sure to ask about the clinical evidence supporting it first.